libinxulab/xulab_software/imms/qac_biomonitoring/README.md

 This code will smooth and fit the raw chromatographic data and return **(1)** the indices of identified peaks, **(2)** their rt, and **(3)** their peak areas.

-There are several parameters within the current  version of `multigauss.py` that are hardset when imported and utilized within `process.py`.
+There are several parameters within the current  version of `multigauss.py` that are hardset when imported and utilized within `process.py` and 'process_rt_filter.py`.
 For instance, the `find_peaks` module utilized to identify peaks within the smoothed data may be further optimized based on the characteristics of the input chromatographic data:
 ```python
 # Adjust parameters to identify peaks within the smoothed chromatographic data
 peak_indices, _ = find_peaks(smoothed_intensity, prominence = "", distance = "", width = "", height = "")